-Anna and Lucinda share their joy at going to see a play called Standing at the Sky’s Edge, written by Chris Bush about Parkhill flats in Sheffield.
-They go on to talk about character and character development.
+Anna and I share our joy at going to see a play called Standing at the Sky’s Edge, written by Chris Bush about Parkhill flats in Sheffield.
+We go on to talk about character development.

 Standing at the Skye’s Edge

 Standing at the Sky’s Edge cleverly weaves together the stories of three families who all live in the same flat at different times.
 It explores the social norms in the difference time-periods, as well as the changes that happened to the block of flats over the years.
 It cleverly defies expectations and comes up with surprising plot twists, linking the beginning and the end in an unexpected way.

 We talk more about character development and practical ways to achieve this.